-To travel on Sydney Ferries routes F1-F7 you will need either a MyFerry1 or MyFerry2 ticket, or an Opal card.
+To travel on Sydney Ferries routes F1-F7 you will need either an Opal card or a MyFerry1 or MyFerry2 ticket.
 Other valid tickets include MyMulti 2 and 3, and some day passes.

 The Family fare deal applies to my MyFerry tickets.

-MyFerry tickets cannot be used on Manly Fast Ferries, Sydney Fast Ferries, other private ferry services or on the Stockton ferry in Newcastle.
+MyFerry tickets cannot be used on the Manly Fast Ferry Service and other private ferry services or on the Stockton ferry in Newcastle.

 Types of MyFerry tickets